How To Set Up the code-server Cloud IDE Platform on DigitalOcean Kubernetes

 You’ll see the following output:

-Outputnamespace/code-server created ingress.extensions/code-server created service/code-server created deployment.extensions/code-server created
+Outputnamespace/code-server created ingress.networking.k8s.io/code-server created service/code-server created deployment.apps/code-server created

 You can watch the code-server pod become available by running: